SSWConsulting/SSW.Rules.Content/rules/integrate-identityserver-with-an-existing-user-store/rule.md

 **Benefits**:

-* Facilitates the smooth inclusion of entirely new users to the ecosystem.
+* Facilitates the seamless integration of new users to the ecosystem.
 * Consistent user experience for new users, leveraging native ASP .NET Core Identity methods.
 * Streamlined process, avoiding manual or ad-hoc registration steps.